 To be considered for the Home Build program…

-The selected homeowner will partner in the construction of their home through “sweat equity,” helping to make their dream of homeownership a reality.
-Applicants are currently going through the loan application process and the selected qualified applicant will be announced soon!
+Selected homeowners partner in the construction of their home through “sweat equity,” helping to make their dream of home ownership a reality.

 To be considered for an upcoming home build, complete the interest form and return it to our Family Services Coordinator, Amanda Baulig at firstname.lastname@example.org or mail to: